Lotions FAQ | How to Pick the Right Lotion

 What is the difference between the lotions?

 I have 2 light lotions (avocado body lotion and whipped body souffle) and 1 medium lotion (shea butter cream).
-Other than the moisturizing ingredients, they are the same as far as texture and moisturizing power.
-Whichever one you choose should be based on your own personal preference and what works well with your skin.

 How should I use the lotions?

 For all over, everyday moisturizing, a great base to layer under your perfume and for parts of your body that take you really want to soften and shine, any of our lotions will take care of you.
-No matter which one you choose, your skin will be soft, supple and beautifully scented.
+No matter which one you choose, your skin will be soft, hydrated and beautifully scented.

 Lotions, Creams & Butters 101